 (Eto x PF x SF x 0.62 ) / IE = Gallons of Water per day

 Values for the formula:

-Eto: Get this from http://www.rainmaster.com/historicET.asp .
-Enter your zip code, or a nearby zipcode, and the website will give you the average daily ET value for each month of the year.
+Eto: Get this from http://www.rainmaster.com/historicET.aspx .
+Enter your zip code or a nearby zip code, and the website will give you the average daily ET value for each month of the year.
 Use the highest value or the “suggested reference value”.
 Usually they are the same thing.

 PF: This is the plant factor.
 Different plants need different amounts of water.
-Use a value of 1.0 for lawn.
-For water loving shrubs use .80, for average water use shrubs use 0.5, for low water use shrubs use 0.3.
+Use a value of 1.0 for the lawn.
+For water-loving shrubs use .80, for average water use shrubs use 0.5, for low water use shrubs use 0.3.